shuhao02/shuhao02.github.io/_pages/about.md

 Education
 ======
 * Bachelor in Computer Science, South China University of Technology, 2018-2022.
-* Master in Computer Science and Technology, Southern University of Science and Technology, 2022-now.
+* Master in Computer Science and Technology (advisor: Prof. Yu Zhang), Southern University of Science and Technology, 2022-2025.
+* PhD Student in Computer Science (advisor: Prof. James Kwok and Yu Zhang), The Hong Kong University of Science and Technology, 2025-now.

 Internships
 ======